“It’s going to take my house,” flooding from Lake Elmdale causing worry among homeowners

 ELM SPRINGS, Ark.
-(KNWA) — An Elm Springs homeowner says one more heavy rainfall could cause her to lose her home.
+(KFTA) — An Elm Springs homeowner says one more heavy rainfall could cause her to lose her home.

 Renovations at Lake Elmdale are still delayed nearly eight years later, and people who live nearby wants answers.